pollingerMaxi/old_data/Readme.markdown

-Adcase.io  - Rich Media, Debugging and modern tagging for DFP
+Adcase.io  - Rich media, debug and modern tags for DFP
 ======================================================

 Adcase script simplifies the use of both Rich Media and display creatives in Double Click for Publishers (DFP).